takingnames/namedrop-protocol-spec/README.md

 # Getting and setting records

-Setting records is done via a simple RPC API.
+Records are managed via a simple RPC API.
 All requests use the POST method with a JSON body.
 The `Content-Type` can be anything.
 This allows browser clients to send "simple" requests that don't trigger CORS preflights, which are an abomination.
 This is safe because all requests are authorized via the